 Many existing and former members of the NHS workforce can be involved in the delivery of the COVID-19 vaccination programme.

-Registered healthcare professional will need to carry out the clinical assessment and secure patient consent, but a suitably trained non-registered member of staff can administer the vaccine itself under clinical supervision.
+Registered healthcare professionals will need to carry out the clinical assessment and secure patient consent, but a suitably trained non-registered member of staff can administer the vaccine itself under clinical supervision.

 General practice and PCN staff

 Members of staff already qualified to provide vaccinations are likely to be the main part of the workforce administering the COVID-19 vaccine in general practice.

 Most of the programme should be delivered by staff other than GPs, who will be most useful in overseeing the vaccination workforce, providing clinical supervision and routine care to other patients as needed.

 As the administration of the vaccine will be under an enhanced service in England, it will be optional for practices to sign up.

 Staff will be covered by the CNSGP (Clinical Negligence Scheme for General Practice) as it is NHS commissioned work.

 The UK Government has introduced new national protocols to allow non-clinicians to administer the currently available vaccines.

 In England, NHS Professionals are working to recruit and train many thousands of volunteers to administer the vaccine and help meet mass immunisation targets.

 Volunteers who meet the criteria in the protocols for 'required characteristics of persons' for administering the vaccine will be indemnified under the CNSGP.

 Exceptions to this are:

 - volunteers who are deployed through the arrangements established centrally by NHS England and NHS Improvement with St John's Ambulance

 The volunteer has to: